mochetts/my-vids/README.md

 password: password
 ```

 _Disclaimer: Give the page some time to load.
 It's using the free version of heroku which puts the server to sleep after some time of inactivity.
-So it may have to spin it back up._
+So it may need to spin it back up._

 ## Gems & Libraries used